Enhance Safety, Security, and Beauty with Low-Voltage Lighting

 Floodlights

-Up lighting consists of lights placed at the base of trees and walls to highlight shapes and textures.
-This is effective either to draw focus toward particular features of your garden, or at the back of your landscape to create a ‘wall’ of soft light in a defined space.
+Consists of lights placed at the base of trees, features, or walls to highlight shapes and textures.
+This is effective either to draw focus toward particular features in your garden, or at the back of your landscape to create a ‘wall’ of soft light in a defined space.

-In contrast, down lighting involves lights placed in trees or on poles to highlight large portions of your yard.
+In contrast, down lighting involves lights placed in trees or on objects up high to highlight large portions of your yard.
 Cast even lighting all over your landscape for nighttime visibility that feels warm and natural.

 Lighting Effects